getroomservice/node/README.md

-This is an experimental client you shouldn't use at the moment, but left here for a future node client.
+# `@roomservice/node`

+This is the Room Service Node.js Client.
+You probably want the docs, [they live here.](https://www.roomservice.dev/docs/serverside)